 They use such parts for thermoregulation.
 Due to their aggressive behavior, they walk around holding themselves with confidence and great elegance.

-Assets have long and slender faces with no feathers, compact eyes, strong straight legs, and long necks.
+Assets have long, slender faces with no feathers, compact eyes, strong straight legs, and long necks.

 Characteristics